ricardoquesada/c64-commando-2084/README.md

   * Autofire is enabled
   * 'Space' to throw grenades.
 * Levels 2 and 3 have bosses (enemies taken from Robotron 2084)
+  * The SFX used when these bossed are killed, are unused SFX from the original Commando.
 * Difficulty increased, otherwise the game would be too easy to play:
   * No extra lives
   * 28 soldiers are inside forts, instead of 20